Life Extension Magazine®

 MSM exerts anti-inflammatory effects, which help mitigate joint discomfort, inflammation, and physical function.23

-A clinical trial of humans with osteoarthritis of knee joint demonstrated improvement in pain and physical function after 12-week supplementation with MSM.24
+A clinical trial of humans with osteoarthritis of the knee joint demonstrated improvement in pain and physical function after 12-week supplementation with MSM.24

 In veterinary practice MSM is used most often in dogs and horses for its anti-inflammatory and antioxidant properties for conditions such as arthritis.25